Piwy-dev/general-knowledge-bot/README.md

 3. `/study-imperfect` documentation to come ...
 4. `/study-participle` documentation to come ...

+### Study commands
+1. `/questions` displays a question about a subject.
+    __Available subjects__
+    - Philosophy : 65 questions
+2. `/cards` displays a card about a topic in a subject.
+    __Available subjects__
+    - Algebra : 1 topic, 4 cards
+    - Algorithmics : 5 topic, 18 cards
+    - Electronics : 2 topics, 16 cards

 ### Points commands
 1. `/profile` shows the points of the sellected `user`
     - `user` a sever's member